 Arrival & Departure

 Most flights to the Galapagos will depart Quito or Guayaquil between 6:00am and 11:00am on Day 1 and return between 2:00pm and 6:00pm on the final day.
 We highly recommend travelers arrive to Ecuador two days prior to their Galapagos cruise.
 If you would like assistance with international flights, please visit our Booking Flights resource page.
+Note: Your passport must be valid 6 months after your Ecuador trip concludes.

 Flights from mainland Ecuador (Quito or Guayaquil) to the Galapagos are not included in the cruise price, but are arranged for you by AdventureSmith Explorations through your ship.
 Your Adventure Specialist will book these flights for you on the scheduled Galapagos flight for your particular departure.
 Airfares vary by departure; your Adventure Specialist will detail these for you in their proposal and on your invoice.
 On flights from mainland Ecuador to the Galapagos Islands, baggage weight limits are currently 50 pounds for checked items, and 17 pounds for carry-on plus a small personal item.
 Subject to change.
 Please note that a logistics fee of $90 per person will be assessed if you do not purchase Galapagos flights in conjunction with your cruise.

 Daily excursions from the boat to the islands will be made in pangas (inflatable skiffs).
 Trip members will hike from the landing point to specific areas for wildlife observation.
 Hiking time for most landings will be a couple of hours round-trip with lots of time to stop to study, photograph and enjoy the flora and fauna.
 Some landings are dry but many are “wet,” requiring cautious footing on slippery rocks.
 The boat staff will be on hand to assist.

 Single travelers wishing to book a double-occupancy cabin may do so at a 50% supplement of the per-person listed rate in select cabins upon availability and a 75% supplement during holiday season.
-Select Junior category cabins are available for triple occupancy with a 25% fare reduction for the third person sharing with 2 full-fare paying guests.
-For extended cruises (7 or more nights), passengers may be required to change ship in the middle of the cruise.
+For extended cruises (7 or more nights), passengers may be required to change ships in the middle of the cruise.

 Families & Children